-As of June 30, 2004, we had approximately 808,000 active distributors and preferred customers and 31,000 executive distributors.
-Approximately 311 distributors currently occupy the highest distributor level under our Global Compensation Plan.
+As of December 31, 2004, we had approximately 820,000 active independent distributors, sales representatives and preferred customers, including approximately 32,000 executive level distributors or full-time sales representatives.
+Approximately 385 distributors occupied the highest distributor level under our global compensation plan as of that date.
 These distributors, together with their extensive networks of downline distributors, account for substantially all of our revenue.
 As a result, the loss of a high-level distributor or a group of leading distributors in the distributor's network of downline distributors, whether by their own choice or through disciplinary actions by us for violations of our policies and procedures, could negatively impact our distributor growth and our revenue.